Problem Hands From Takeout Doubles|

 It would appear that for some reason, MOSTD has fallen completely out of fashion.
 In these pages, we'll attempt to see if that was justified.
 (It should be noted that playing Equal Level Conversions also allows doubler to bid minimum offshape TOXs, but only with specific types of holdings, such as 4=1=6=2 after RHO opens 1, intending to correct a 2 advance to 2.
 It should also be noted that MOSTD applies only to takeout doubles on the 1 level.)

 A page on BridgeGuys is mainly about an off-shape double of 3 in the 2007 Third European Open Bridge Championships, but as will be shown later, our system of MOST Doubles is only on over 1-level opening bids.
 Standard TOXs can be used over higher-level opening bids.
-In particular Lebensohl uses a response in response to a double of a Weak-Two in a way similar to the way MOSTD uses the 1N response.
+In particular Lebensohl uses a response to a double of a Weak-Two in a way similar to the way MOSTD uses the 1N response.

 A 2011 article on BridgeWinners starts by saying